-The final course grade will be derived from the percentage of achieved points accumulated from quizzes and assignments in relation to the total points possible.
-All course work must be completed in order to get credit for the course.
+The final course grade will be derived from the percentage of achieved points accumulated from quizzes and assignments about the total points possible.
+All coursework must be completed to get credit for the course.

 The following grading system will be used: